enisn/AbpDevTools/README.md

   -g|--graphBuild   Uses /graphBuild while running the applications.
 So no need building before running.
 But it may cause some performance.
 Default: "False".
   -p|--projects     (Array) Names or part of names of projects will be ran.
   -c|--configuration
-  -h|--help         Shows help text.
+  -e| --env        Virtual Environment name.
+You can manage virtual environments by using 'abpdev env config' -h|--help         Shows help text.
 ```